-Magnification is the change of observed solid angle of an image compared to the intrinsic solid angle or, since the surface brightness remains constant, the ratio of observed flux to the intrinsic one.
-It is, like the shear, a local quantity, a direct prediction of the lensing formalism, and is caused by all matter between us and the observed galaxy population.
+Magnification is the change of the observed solid angle of an image compared to the intrinsic solid angle, or, since the surface brightness remains constant, the ratio of observed flux to the intrinsic one.
+Like the shear, it is a local quantity, a direct prediction of the lensing formalism, and is caused by all matter between the observed galaxy population and us.
 However, direct measurements of magnification are challenging because the intrinsic flux is typically unknown.
 Yet, the change in size and magnitude results in a changed spatial distribution of the galaxy population.
-This so-called number count magnification has been measured \citep[e.g.,][]{Chiu2016,Garcia-Fernandez2018}.
-Consequently, magnification by the large-scale structure (LSS) changes also the GGL signal compared to a signal that is just given by matter correlated to the lens galaxies.
-We stress that the magnification changes the number counts of source as well as lens galaxies on the sky.
+This so-called number count magnification has been measured \citep[e.g.][]{Chiu2016,Garcia-Fernandez2018}.
+Consequently, magnification by the large-scale structure (LSS) also changes the GGL signal compared to a signal that is just given by matter correlated with the lens galaxies.
+We stress that the magnification changes the number counts of the source as well as lens galaxies on the sky.
 The impact of magnification of the lens galaxies on the GGL signal for surveys like CFHTLenS is \(\sim 5\%\) \citep{Simon2018}, but can be as large as \(20\%\) for other lens samples \citep{Hilbert2009}.
-Although these results suggest a fairly large impact of magnification on GGL lensing estimates, the influence of magnification has been widely neglected in quantitative analyses.
-In \citet{Unruh2019} the impact of the number count magnification of lens galaxies on the shear-ratio test has been studied.
-They found that the shear-ratio test \citep{jain2003} is affected by lens magnification and that its effect must be mitigated especially for high lens redshifts.
+Although these results suggest a fairly large impact of magnification on GGL lensing estimates, quantitative analyses widely neglect the influence of magnification. \citet{Unruh2019} studied the impact of the number count magnification of lens galaxies on the shear-ratio.
+They found that the shear-ratio test \citep{jain2003} is affected by lens magnification and that its effect must be mitigated, especially for high-lens redshifts.

 In this paper, we quantify the impact of magnification on observed tangential shear profiles and halo-mass estimates from GGL.
 We consider both the effect of magnification of the sources by the lenses, as well as the effect of magnification of the lenses by the LSS.
-For this, we compare the GGL signal with and without magnification using simulated data.
-We then derive mean halo masses in both cases employing a halo model to quantify the expected mass bias.
-We complement the numerical results by analytic estimates of the effects.
+For this, we compared the GGL signal with and without magnification using simulated data.
+We then derived mean halo masses in both cases employing a halo model to quantify the expected mass bias.
+We complemented the numerical results with analytic estimates of the effects.